Alexander Kuhn

 One brother, Erno Kuhn and I.

-I was sent to Vienna to await immigration to America.
-I however hated New York and asked to go to a small town, so I was sent to Detroit instead.
-I lived with a family, the Kaner’s, Martin Rose’s wife’s family.
-My future wife’s father brought me home from synagogue for a meal one time.
-Her brother and I became friends, and I eventually came to live with the Grossman’s.
+Alex, however, did not like New York and asked to go to a small town, so he was sent to Detroit instead.
+He lived with a family, the Kaner’s, Martin Rose’s wife’s family.
+His future wife’s father brought him home from synagogue for a meal one time.
+Her brother and Alex became friends, and he eventually came to live with the Grossman’s.

 Name of Ghetto(s)